 Striving to keep our history alive, not only as Scots but as humans, we take inspiration from real examples of tools, Sgian Dubhs, and a whole catalogue of metal work.
 You are not buying something from us but ensuring that a piece of history is kept alive with you.

 We live and work in one of the most beautiful places in the world and we want to keep it that way.
-As such we take environmental responsibility seriously.
+As such we have always taken environmental responsibility seriously.

 We do this in several ways.
 Materials are all locally sourced from right here in Scotland from whisky barrel Oak to native Red Deer antler and native hard woods.
 The furthest our materials travel from is Sheffield for their world renowned steel - we think it is worth it!